liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-ready-copilot-sharepoint-advanced-management.md

 - Set up the policy in simulation mode to identify owners based on your desired criteria.
 Then upgrade the policy to Active mode to enable notifications to site owner candidates.

 > [!NOTE]
-> Site Ownership Policy is currently unavailable for Copilot licensed organizations.
+> Site Ownership Policy is temporarily unavailable for Copilot licensed organizations.
 We are working towards enabling this feature at the earliest.

 ### Step 3: Clean up unused sites